About Karen Lile and Dance

 One of the things I appreciate about the Partner Dances I have listed below is that each one of them has a unique community of dancers, with its own culture, styles and ways of approaching dance.
 When I am in one of these communities, I devote myself fully to that dance and group, giving myself to what it has to offer.

 Below is a list of partner dances that I have been dancing on a regular basis since 1995.
 I love each of these dances.
-As far as proficiencies, I am at an advanced level in most of these dances.
-I improvise with my dance partners in both lead and follow and am familiar with the popular figures, patterns and styling of today and earlier eras.

 I have catagorized the dances below by the names that each dance community calls itself.
 For additional information see: About Karen Lile.